- Code ENVS6024

 - Course subject Environmental Science

 Conserving biodiversity in the face of pressures such as land clearing, pest plants and animals and climate change is a challenge facing land managers and policy-makers globally.
-This course is about the science and practice of biodiversity conservation.
-We draw on experts from many areas to contribute to the course and introduce students to prospective employers in this field.
+In this course we explore options for conserving biodiversity.
+We draw on land managers from different organisations to contribute to the course and prepare students for future employment in this field.

-- Key techniques that are used to mitigate threats to biodiversity, including selecting nature reserves, connectivity and wildlife corridors, ecosystem restoration, sustainable yield, translocation and control of pest plants and animals.
+• Management actions that are used to mitigate threats to biodiversity, including selecting nature reserves, connectivity and wildlife corridors, ecosystem restoration and control of pest plants and animals.

-- Policies to conserve biodiversity including financial incentives, market-based instruments (e.g. auctions), biodiversity offset policies, ecological triage, adaptive management, domestic biodiversity legislation and communicating science to policy-makers.
+• Policies to conserve biodiversity including financial incentives, market-based instruments (e.g. biodiversity offsetting), ecological triage and adaptive management.

-- Identify, and argue a reasoned case for, appropriate strategies for conserving biodiversity in different settings.
-(LO6)
+- Develop appropriate policy options for conserving biodiversity in different settings.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.